NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 When `dotnet.exe` needs credentials to authenticate with a feed, it looks for them in the following manner:

-1. Look for credentials in `Nuget.Config` files.
+1. Look for credentials in `NuGet.config` files.
-1. Use V2 plug-in credential providers subject to the ordering below.
+1. Use V2 plug-in credential providers

 By default `dotnet.exe` is not interactive, so you might need to pass an `--interactive` flag to get the tool to block for authentication.